Hussai-nm/smart-budget-tracker/README.md

 3. View the full transaction table and a summary of your financial data.
 4. Download the data as a CSV for your own records.

+## Dev Notes

+- `test.py` is a developer script used to manually test the budget functions.
+It is not part of the user-facing interface.

 ## Notes

 - All data is stored locally in the data/budget_data.json file.